noor-math/noor-math.github.io/content/_index.md

           description: |2-

               <span style="font-size: 1.5em;">**Scholarships:**</span>
+              * Received a research grant from the University Grants Commission of Bangladesh.
-              * Awarded to facilitate the M.Sc. dissertation from the Ministry of Science and Technology of Bangladesh.
+              * Awarded to support the M.Sc. dissertation from the Ministry of Science and Technology of Bangladesh.
-              * Received university yearly scholarship for outstanding results.
+              * Received the university’s yearly scholarship for outstanding academic performance.
-              * Received scholarship for achieving the top position in the undergraduate entrance exam.
+              * Awarded the scholarship for achieving the top position in the undergraduate entrance exam.

               <span style="font-size: 1.5em;">**Academic Contributions:**</span> <br>
               <span style="font-size: 1.5em;">Chief Advisor</span>